Publishing Frequency: 4 Issues Per Year (Quartly)

 Abstract

-Abstract should be consisted of 150 to 200 words explaining the main intent, scope and significance of the paper.
-It should clearly explain the employed methodological procedures, major findings, theoretical as well as practical implications of the study, conclusions and relevant recommendations
+Abstract should be a maximum of 200 words explaining the main intent, scope, and significance of the paper.
+It should clearly explain the employed methodological procedures, major findings, theoretical as well as practical implications of the study, conclusions, and relevant recommendations

 Keywords